 - At least 10 units of NESA developed courses with marks derived from external examinations and, where applicable, school assessments - At least 2 units of an Year 12 course in English - At least 3 NESA developed courses of 2 units or greater - At least 4 NESA developed subjects.

-The ATAR will be based on an aggregate of scaled marks, subject to the provision that no more than two units of Category B courses be included.
+The ATAR will be based on an aggregate of scaled marks.